totalspectrum/spin2cpp/README.md

 ==========

-spin2cpp (and fastspin, which is just a different interface to spin2cpp) supports a few extensions to the Spin language:
+spin2cpp (and fastspin, which is just a different interface to spin2cpp) supports a number of extensions to the Spin language:

 (1) spin2cpp has a pre-processor that understands `#include`, `#define`, and `#ifdef / #ifndef / #else / #endif`.
 There are several predefined symbols: